TigDav/TeamCore/README.md

 ___

-You can also explore the project [TeamKind](https://tigdav.ru/project/?name=TeamKind) where this core was utilized to draw conclusions about the capabilities it provides. _(Information is available only in Russian)_
+You can also explore the project <a href="https://tigdav.ru/project/?name=TeamKind" target="_blank">TeamKind</a> where this core was utilized to draw conclusions about the capabilities it provides. _(Information is available only in Russian)_
 ___
 ### Installation
-1. Download PHP binaries version `^7.4` from the [official website](https://www.php.net/releases/) based on your operating system.
+1. Download PHP binaries version `^7.4` from the <a href="https://www.php.net/releases/" target="_blank">official website</a> based on your operating system.
 2. Download the core and the necessary startup script from this repository (`start.sh` for Linux, `start.cmd` for Windows).
 3. Ensure that the core, startup script, and binaries are located in the same directory.
 4. Grant execute permissions to the `start` script and any files specified by the script if needed.